To Compare LMS Systems the Right Way, You Need to Understand How They Operate

 Have you considered that software hosted on your internal servers will limit the number of users who may need to access the LMS offsite?
-Hear us out: the biggest disadvantage is that a locally hosted LMS is reliant on your IT infrastructure, including your servers and internet.
-This could delay career development for employees and strategic workforce planning for your organisation, if learners’ access to progression hinges on their presence onsite.
+The biggest disadvantage here is that a locally hosted LMS is reliant on your IT infrastructure, including your servers and internet.
+This could delay career development for employees and strategic workforce planning for your organisation, if learner progress hinges on their physical presence.

 Even if it’s hosted over the internet, your data will still be anchored somewhere.
-A user has to connect to at least one data server via the internet to access the data in the cloud.
+A user has to connect to at least one data server via the internet to access online courses.
 Where that data server is located directly impacts where your data is hosted.

-It’s important to be aware of this as your data is considered resident in the hosting country, meaning it may be subject to another country’s privacy laws.
+It’s crucial to know as your data is considered resident in the hosting country, meaning it may be subject to another country’s privacy laws.
 You risk violating clients’ privacy or legal data requirements if you unwittingly allow user or organisational data to be disclosed to overseas parties.
-That’s a PR nightmare and a devastating financial hit just waiting to happen.
+That’s a PR nightmare and financial hit just waiting to happen.

 Learning management system features

 Many vendors service specific industries or markets, which means the features they offer will be optimised for those end users.
-If you’re not sure what you’re looking for, you might find yourself in the precarious position of procuring an ill-fitting system that causes more problems than it solves.
-And when you consider an LMS is designed to streamline administrative processes, improve efficiency, reduce company costs and increase user engagement, it’s all the more important to considerately weigh up your options.
+When you consider a learning management system is designed to streamline administrative processes, improve efficiency, reduce company costs and increase user engagement, it’s all the more important to considerately weigh up your options.

 It’s also crucial to consider the functionality of LMS features.
-Again, the functionality of a feature might differ across applications: a content library for a university student will be customised entirely to their individual coursework, but a mining company might populate a catalogue with the same compliance training for most—if not all—staff.
+Again, the functionality of a feature might differ across applications.
+A content library for a university student will be customised entirely to their individual coursework, but a mining company might populate a catalogue with the same compliance training for most—if not all—staff.
 Similarly, a university student might have time to sit down during the day and watch long-format videos.
 Corporate executives likely will not, preferring bite-size chunks of information.
-Getting the picture yet?

-While not acomprehensive view, the following features are some of the most indispensable and (we suggest) non-negotiable when comparing LMSs.
+While not a comprehensive view, the following features are some of the most indispensable and non-negotiable when comparing learning management systems.

 Content development & library

-The content housed in your LMS should reflect your brand identity, voice and ideals (particularly if you use an LMS for eCommerce).
+The content housed in your LMS should reflect your brand identity, voice and ideals (particularly if you use a learning management system to sell online courses).
 Many LMSs offer readymade or pre-populated content libraries, which is great for fast implementation but might not align with your branding.
-We suggest querying vendors on the content authoring they offer.
-Some may have an authoring tool within their system, which makes for easy creation and deployment.
+We suggest querying vendors on the tools they offer for course creation.
+Some may have an authoring tool within their system, which makes it easy to manage courses, too.
 Others might allow you to pull content from third party providers and subject matter experts.

-The real reason it’s so important to have a vast and comprehensive library of content is so customised learning pathways can be easily and quickly created.
-Without the right content in a centralised location—or the ability to quickly pull it from an integrated provider—learners will face an uninspiring catalogue of content.
-This then impacts the quality of learning analytics produced, and can lead to subpar performance management, ill-researched choices for succession and unaddressed gaps in knowledge.
+The real reason it’s so important to have a comprehensive library of content is so customised development programs can be easily and quickly created.
+Without the right content in a centralised location, learners will face an uninspiring catalogue of content.
+This then impacts the quality of learning analytics produced, and can lead to subpar performance management, ill-researched choices for succession planning and poor knowledge retention.

 The true function of accessibility is asynchronous learning, which occurs when learners access coursework in their own time, on their device of choice, and from wherever they are in the world.
-It’s more cost effective and scalable for an organisation to allow for any time, anywhere access to an LMS, because it means learners aren’t restricted to certain hours of the day (when they may have other responsibilities or priorities) or location (such as the office, to which they might have to commute or cannot access outside of work hours).
+This is more cost effective and scalable for an organisation as it means learners aren’t restricted to work hours (when they may have other responsibilities or priorities) or locations (such as the office, to which they might have to commute or cannot access outside of work hours).

-Accessibility is not just a choice for some, but a need, and one you’ll want to have high on your list when comparing systems if your workforce includes remote workers, consultants and freelancers, as well as people with disabilities.
+Accessibility is not just a choice for some, but a need for remote workers, consultants and freelancers, as well as people with disabilities.
 WCAG is the baseline level of accessibility required by Australian Government agencies, for example.
-And whilst Internet Explorer enjoyed a heyday, it’s not supported by many new software products—so if that’s your organisation’s go to, you’ll have to factor that in.
+And whilst Internet Explorer enjoyed a heyday, it’s not supported by many new LMS platforms—so if that’s your organisation’s go to, you’ll have to factor that in.

-Web-based lectures, live streams, video conferencing and instant messaging (aka channels like Zoom, Adobe Connect, Microsoft Teams and Slack) all facilitate what’s known as synchronous learning in an LMS.
-Even through face-to-screen interactions, social interactions in the name of knowledge sharing foster trust, strengthen team dynamics and solidify new concepts and skills for learners.
-Without a sense of collaboration within the LMS, it may be seen as taboo amongst employees in the workplace—detrimental to the health of organisational structures dependent on teamwork.
+Web-based lectures, live streams, video conferencing and instant messaging (aka channels like Zoom, Adobe Connect, Microsoft Teams and Slack) all facilitate what’s known as synchronous learning.
+Even through face-to-screen interactions, social interactions foster trust, strengthen team dynamics and solidify new concepts and skills for learners.
+Lacking a social learning process, the health of organisational structures dependent on teamwork will suffer.

-Integrations have the added benefit of ensuring you can push and pull data from other crucial systems into the LMS, such as HRIS, payroll, CRMs and third party content providers like Skillsoft or LinkedIn Learning.
-And without standards like OAuth and xAPI, you can say goodbye to the dream of an internal talent marketplace, because you won’t be able to leverage human capital data from HR or pull learning analytics back into HR systems.
+Integrations have the added benefit of ensuring you can push and pull data from other crucial systems into your LMS, such as HRIS (Human Resource Information Systems), payroll, CRMs and third party content providers like Skillsoft or LinkedIn Learning.
+And without standards like OAuth and xAPI, you can say goodbye to the dream of an internal talent marketplace, because you won’t be able to leverage people data from HR or pull learning analytics back into HR systems.

 Compliance management & certification